SuneThomsenDK/Update-Office/README.md

 Changes the default path to the path specified and shows all available Office updates in GridView

-**Supported Versions:** Microsoft Office Professional Plus 2010, 2013 and 2016 (it should also work with 2019, but it's not been tested yet!)
+**Supported Versions:** Microsoft Office Professional Plus 2010, 2013 and 2016.